Rajpratik71/Mininet-wiki/FAQ.md

 Note that:

-* The script assumes that `eth0` is the host interface connected to the internet/your LAN -> you may need to change it if this is not the case!
+* The script assumes that `eth0` is the host interface connected to the internet/your LAN.
+  You may need to change it if this is not the case!

 * The script adds the following line to `/etc/network/interfaces`:

         iface root-eth0 inet manual

 If this script does not work for you, please make an effort to debug and fix the problem, and then update this FAQ entry.